detfis/detfis.github.io/_posts/2017-03-28-how-public-key-cryptography-works.md

 HELLO -key-> QWERT -key-> HELLO
 ```

-An example of this symmetric cryptography is [link]Cesear Code.
+An example of this symmetric cryptography is [Cesear Code](https://en.wikipedia.org/wiki/Caesar_cipher).

 This way of encrypting data entails some problems:
 - both parties need to have access to the same secret key